 Use food sources rich in vitamin A, combined in meals: Animal liver, fat from meat, egg yolks are foods of animal origin that contain a significant amount of vitamin A.

 Vitamin A is fat-soluble.
-Therefore, the diet needs to use enough oil and fat to help the vitamin dissolve and convert from the pre-vitamin A form to the form of vitamin A that the body can absorb.
+Therefore, the diet needs to use enough oil and fat to help the vitamin dissolve and convert from the form of provitamin A to the form of vitamin A that the body can absorb.

 After recovering from measles, the child’s body becomes weak and needs to eat more.
 Adequate nutrition should be provided for at least 2 weeks so that the child can quickly recover and regain normal health.